SiliconLabs/wiseconnect/examples/snippets/cli_demo/readme.md

 4. si91x_frequency_offset 70
 5. si91x_calibration_write 2 0 0 0 -t 1

-**Note**: -t parameter is the target for efuse or flash, 0 represents burn into efuse and 1 represents burn into flash.
+**Note**: -t parameter is the target for efuse or flash, 0 represents burn into efuse, and 1 represents burn into flash.

  **Steps/commands to run the calibration example**